How To Improve Customer Retention Rate On Your Website

 Social Annex has recently released a whitepaper which focuses on some of the most important customer retention trends for 2017.
 According to their research, personalization plays an important role in purchasing decisions of 86% consumers.
 Moreover, 45% of them are more likely to buy from a website that offers personalized recommendations.

-There are many ways to turn on-site personalization to your advantage, from tailoring your online experience to the needs of a definite user demographic or geography, to introducing activity and behavior-based suggestions and offers.
+There are many ways to turn on-site personalization to your advantage, from tailoring your online experience to the needs of a definite user demographics or geography, to introducing activity and behavior-based suggestions and offers.
 Decide who you are targeting with your personalization initiative and then write relevant content to appeal the given audience.

 3. Loyalty programs and rewards